-Most operators, however, will introduce WCDMA and multimedia Mobile Internet services with the intention of offering both high-speed and narrow-bandwidth data services for several years.
+Most operators, however, will introduce WCDMA and multimedia services with the intention of offering both high-speed and narrow-bandwidth data services for several years.
 The challenge then will be to segment the market and position services and handsets to different segments.

 In view of this evolution, GSM and WCDMA operators will go through three distinct phases as time progresses and market conditions change.
-They will move from (I) current voice-centric GSM-only businesses to (II) nationwide low-speed GPRS wireless data services, with high-speed WCDMA services in certain areas, to (III) focusing solely on high-speed multimedia Mobile Internet WCDMA and GSM services (see Figure 5).
+They will move from (I) current voice-centric GSM-only businesses to (II) nationwide low-speed GPRS wireless data services, with high-speed WCDMA services in certain areas, to (III) focusing solely on high-speed multimedia mobile internet WCDMA and GSM services (see Figure 5) GSM and WCDMA transition phases).

-Figure 5: GSM and WCDMA transition phases
+Figure 5) GSM and WCDMA transition phases